OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- CAUTION: --> <i class="fa fa-exclamation-triangle fa-lg" aria-hidden="true"></i> **CAUTION:**
 <div class="well">
-Please take note the following important considerations:
+Please be advised of the following important considerations:

 * The installation overwrites the whole disk layout if one of the following is true:
     * The disk table cannot be read.